openforcefield/anything-goes/bespokefit_webserver/README.md

 This is a proof of concept method to deploy bespokefit as a webservice reachable via secure HTTPS connection managed by a traefik reverse proxy.

-We have used this at ASAP to deploy inline forcefield generation for our Free Energy Calculation pipelines, using this setup on AWS
+We have used this at ASAPDiscovery to deploy inline forcefield generation for our Free Energy Calculation pipelines, using this setup on AWS

 # IMPORTANT NOTE